Deaconess Institute investigates the treatment of traumatized refugee children and young people

 The world has the largest number of refugee children since the Second World War.
 There are also thousands of refugee children living in Finland.
 According to statistics, 25% to 35% of refugee children need psychiatric treatment due to being traumatised, but this need often goes unnoticed.

 The Centre for Torture Survivors’ work with children, young people and families started in 2010.
 The on-going project focuses on the treatment of traumatised children and adolescents who have come as quota refugees.
 The programme has also trained almost 1 700 mainly health care and specialist health care practitioners throughout Finland.
-The programme is being funded with a three-year (2016-2018) operating grant from the EU’s Asylum, Migration and Integration Fund (AMIF).
+The programme is being funded with a six-year (2016-2022) operating grant from the EU’s Asylum, Migration and Integration Fund (AMIF).

 “In our training events around Finland, we have noticed that on the ground there is a will and a desire to learn more about war trauma and its treatment.
 Municipalities and municipal federations also have a clear desire to change their practices and clarify their treatment paths”, explains Project Manager Marjo Neste.